Upper Dolpo Trekking Highlights

 Day 26: Free Day in Kathmandu

 As domestic flights can sometimes face delays or cancellations due to adverse weather conditions or technical issues, it's advisable to plan for an extra day in Kathmandu to mitigate any potential problems related to flight disruptions.
-If your flight proceeds without any hitches, you'll have the opportunity to fully immerse yourself in exploring the Kathmandu Valley and its enchanting surroundings.
+In the event that your flight proceeds without any hitches, you'll have the opportunity to fully immerse yourself in exploring the Kathmandu Valley and its enchanting surroundings.

 Moreover, after enduring the rigors of long and challenging treks, you might consider indulging in spa treatments to relax, rejuvenate, and refresh your body and mind.